 THE HURRICANE: "Citizen Kane!
 I think you're making a mistake with your life.
 Think about it: you've got a cool costume, you got a cool mask, you're seven feet tall, and you don't fight crime - WASSUPWITDAT?
 I think you would be a great addition to the Hurrileague, and together with the Hurricane and Mighty Molly...we would be the superest super team that ever lived?
 Whaddaya say - Hurritwin powers - activate!"

-- When you consider the caliber of people The Authority has to deal with in their own circle - an increasingly unbalanced and paranoid Randy Orton, two general managers in Brad Maddox and Vickie Guerrero who aren't quite Starscreams, but have exhibited the tendency to make power grabs when the opportunity presents itself, and the dangerous Shield, who include possibly one of the most Ax-Crazy guys on the roster in Dean Ambrose, are liable to go rogue at any moment, and could potentially be a huge thorn in The Authority's side if the two ever end up at oddsnote This may have happened at the 3/17/14 RAW... time will tell, Kane essentially being the McMahons' second-in-command as opposed to another monstrous goon suddenly makes a lot of sense.
+- When you consider the caliber of people The Authority has to deal with in their own circle - an increasingly unbalanced and paranoid Randy Orton, two general managers in Brad Maddox and Vickie Guerrero who aren't quite Starscreams, but have exhibited the tendency to make power grabs when the opportunity presents itself, and the dangerous Shield, who include possibly one of the most Ax-Crazy guys on the roster in Dean Ambrose, are liable to go rogue at any moment, and could potentially be a huge thorn in The Authority's side if the two ever end up at oddsnote , Kane essentially being the McMahons' second-in-command as opposed to another monstrous goon suddenly makes a lot of sense.